Octanitrocuban/Earthquake-location/README.md

 **example.py**: this script contain exemples on how to use the functions from gradient_descent.py, genetic_alg.py and graph.py.

 **xgboost_localisator.py**: this script is made to create, train, test and save a xgboost tree model.
+ - hist_dist: function to compute, show and save the figure of the distribution of the distance between the predicted and the true position of the earthquakes.

 ### Running:
 To run the scripts, you can execute them from IDE (such as PyCharm or Spyder) or use comand line : ```python script.py```.